 To sum it up, you can definitely use your personal preference as a guide to determine the time of your visit.
 Throughout the year, you can experience different weather conditions, so it all comes down to what you find the most appealing.

-Before I get to the more exciting stuff, we need to go over a few formalities that may not be particularly interesting.
+Before we get to the more exciting stuff, we need to go over a few formalities that may not be particularly interesting.
 However, in order to come to Belgrade and start truly enjoying everything the city has to offer, you have to get your visa.

 So, here come the rules.